raphzam/ContactTracing/README.md

 #Contact Tracing

+Currently working on a refactor with better OOP Design here: https://github.com/raphzam/contact-trace/

 This program prompts an incoming patient for their contact information, symptoms, and people they have come in contact with.

 #VersionHistory